 For decades the emblem slowly rotated above the growing city as corporate consolidations and mergers changed Socony-Vacuum ownership.

-In 1955 the name of the company changed to Socony Mobil Oil; in 1966 it was simplified to Mobil Oil.
+In 1955 the name of the company changed to Socony Mobil Oil; in 1966 became just Mobil Oil.

 A neon Pegasus displayed at the 1939 New York World’s Fair found its way to a Mobil gas station in Casa Linda, Texas, and later to the Old Red Museum of Dallas County History & Culture - where it’s on exhibit today.

 In 1974 the petroleum icon’s motor ground to a halt.
 Mobile Oil moved out of the Magnolia building three years later and sold the aging skyscraper and glowing but unmoving sign to the city of Dallas.